Kenvyra/blog/src/features.md

 ## Performance

--   Entire ROM uses an up-to-date Clang 17 and Rust 1.69 for all system components
+-   Entire ROM uses an up-to-date Clang 17 and Rust 1.72 for all system components
+-   Builds with global ThinLTO for all system components
 -   Lots of performance improvements in bionic, art, SystemUI and other components
 -   zlib is replaced by [zlib-ng](https://github.com/zlib-ng/zlib-ng) with NEON enabled
--   More recent lz4, libpng and libjpeg-turbo versions than stock AOSP
+-   More recent freetype, harfbuzz-ng, lz4, libpng and libjpeg-turbo versions than stock AOSP
 -   The default allocator is [mimalloc](https://github.com/microsoft/mimalloc) instead of scudo

 ## Privacy